-A nonbypassable volumetric charge is a volumetric energy rate that a customer pays on every kilowatt-hour of electricity they consume from the grid (i.e., their grid consumption); however, unlike a traditional volumetric energy charge, the charge cannot be offset by receiving credits for DPV or DPV-plus-storage exports.
+A nonbypassable volumetric charge is a volumetric energy rate that a customer pays on every kilowatt-hour of electricity they consume from the grid (i.e., their grid consumption); however, the charge cannot be offset by receiving credits for DPV-plus-storage exports.
 In practice, this means that when the customer purchases electricity from the grid, they would be billed at the applicable volumetric energy rate and the nonbypassable charge rate.
-But when the customer exports DPV-plus-storage electricity, they are only compensated at the volumetric energy rate.^{30,31} During the billing process, nonbypassable charges and volumetric energy rates would be tabulated separately.
+But when the customer exports DPV-plus-storage electricity, they are only compensated at the volumetric energy rate.^{36,37} During the billing process, nonbypassable charges and volumetric energy rates would be tabulated separately.
 These charges reduce bill savings for DPV-plus-storage customers and are primarily implemented to promote utility fixed cost recovery, although they can support a wide range of functions, including energy efficiency or clean energy incentive programs.

 California-Customers under California's NEM 2.0 scheme are subject to a nonbypassable volumetric charge for purchasing grid electricity that cannot be offset.
-In California's NEM 1.0 scheme, customers paid a similar set of tariff riders on their net energy consumption; however, under the new scheme, a nonbypassable charge is applied to gross electricity consumption, and is tabulated separately than volumetric energy charges (CPUC 2016a).
-Using the definitions established in this report, the introduction of a volumetric nonbypassable charge to California's NEM program effectively makes it a net billing scheme.
+In California's NEM 1.0 scheme, customers paid a similar set of tariff riders on their net energy consumption; however, under the new scheme, a nonbypassable charge is applied to gross electricity consumption, and are tabulated separately than volumetric energy charges (CPUC 2016a).